Toucouleur66/pounce_on_ft8/README.md

 ## Known bugs

-- [x] Fix checking utput sequence from WSJT-X
+- [x] Issue while handle output sequence from WSJT-X
-- [x] if JTDX does not have a call yet, can't set aything
+- [x] When JTDX does not have a call yet, can't set anything
 - [ ] Logging QSO remains a issue due to variable size of the log window
 - [ ] Problem found while trying to set some callsign for example issue was found with 3V8SS